Jasmin Imamović

-Jasmin Imamović (born 8 October 1957) is a Bosnian writer and politician who is a member of the national House of Representatives.
+Jasmin Imamović (born 8 October 1957) is a Bosnian politician and writer serving as member of the national House of Representatives since 2022.
 He previously served as the 31st mayor of Tuzla from 2001 to 2022.

 Imamović is a member of the Social Democratic Party and holds a degree from the Faculty of Law at the University of Sarajevo.

 Early life and education

-Imamović was born in Brčko, FPR Yugoslavia, present-day Bosnia and Herzegovina, on 8 October 1957.
+Imamović was born to a Bosniak family in Brčko, FPR Yugoslavia, present-day Bosnia and Herzegovina, on 8 October 1957.
 He graduated from the Faculty of Law at the University of Sarajevo.

 Political career

 Imamović has been a member of the Social Democratic Party (SDP BiH) since 2000.
-He was elected mayor of Tuzla for the first time at the 2000 municipal elections, succeeding Selim Bešlagić in February 2001.
-He was then re-elected as mayor at the 2004, 2008, 2012, 2016 and the 2020 municipal elections.
+He was elected mayor of Tuzla for the first time in the 2000 municipal elections, succeeding Selim Bešlagić in February 2001.
+He was then re-elected as mayor in the 2004, 2008, 2012, 2016 and the 2020 municipal elections.

-Imamović was elected to the national House of Representatives at the 2022 general election, obtaining over 23,000 votes, the most amongst the SDP BiH candidates.
+Imamović was elected to the national House of Representatives in the 2022 general election, obtaining over 23,000 votes, the most amongst the SDP BiH candidates.
 Due to him becoming a member of Parliament, he was forced to resign as mayor of Tuzla.
+Imamović was succeeded as mayor by fellow SDP BiH member Zijad Lugavić in December 2022.